Free-Range Chicken Predator Control Philippines (2026): Complete Flock Protection and Biosecurity Guide

 • Birds that are too weak to stand, eat, or drink and show no improvement after 48 hours of supportive care should be humanely culled.
 A bird in this state is suffering and will not recover profitably.

-• Dispose of culled and dead birds by deep burial (minimum 1 meter) with agricultural lime, or a designated lime-treated disposal pit.
-Never discard dead birds casually on the farm property — carcasses attract every predator on this list and amplify pathogens in the environment.
+• Dispose of culled and dead birds properly through deep burial of at least 1 meter with agricultural lime or a designated lime-treated disposal pit.
+Never leave carcasses exposed around the farm, as they attract predators and can increase the risk of disease spread in the environment.

 Record Keeping — Your Farm's Health Memory